msecrist-couchbase/smallcb-training-capella/README.md

   case also on linux?
 If so, perhaps need a "kill the entire server/machine and replace it" button?

+pkill -u play might not be using a strong enough kill signal?

 should we use docker build env vars?

 should we use docker on docker?